Arbuckle Tract Horseback Riding

 Note: Horseback riding is not permitted on hiking trails.

-Overall, Arbuckle Tract is the 5th most popular horse trail of all 34 horseback rides in Florida.
+Overall, Arbuckle Tract is the 7th most popular horse trail of all 34 horseback rides in Florida.
+Several of the better horse trails are nearby Arbuckle Tract including Croom Horse Trail Network, Alafia River State Park, Mustang Horse Trail, Walk-In-The-Water Loop and Tillis Hill Recreation Area.